LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-notes.md

   TODO: response sketch: you're right, we misspoke, this is not the normal distribution; our reasoning for why the normal-ish shape of distribution we see makes sense is that given a fixed trail the probability at each step of the trail ending is 1/n, but we randomly select trails so we're multiplying the random distribution of trail lengths by that 1/n one?
 Not clear on the details of this reasoning.
   ⟶

+chrdimo: You are right that for a given trail of length n the probability that the random rational programmer discovers the buggy component after k attempts is always 1/n and independent of k.
+However we sample randomly from the set of sceharios and as a result the set of trails.
+So the curve of the random programmer matches our sampling distribution.
+That said, as you observe, what is the distribution of the random programmer is an irrelevant point to our results and we will remove the characterization.

 * page 9 line 980: Figure 5.4 -> Figure 6
   ⟶ Thanks, we will fix this.
 * page 10 Figure 7: Null -> Random